cldeluna/pandas_for_pandemic_data/MyContext.md

   - [European data in JSON!!!](https://opendata.ecdc.europa.eu/covid19/casedistribution/json/)
 - [New York Times US Data GitHub Repository](https://github.com/nytimes/covid-19-data)

-I'm in California so I'm very interested in data and it looks like the California Department of Public Health is doing a good job of sharing the data in machine consumable formats!
+I'm in California so I'm very interested in California data and it looks like the California Department of Public Health is doing a good job of sharing the data in machine consumable formats!

 - [California COVID-19 Hospital Data and Case Statistics](https://data.chhs.ca.gov/dataset/california-covid-19-hospital-data-and-case-statistics)
   - Check out to see what your Department of Public Health has to offer in terms of raw data